• Skip to primary navigation

 • Help

-In this project we look at the light switch height and socket height regulations.
-These regulations are for new build properties only.
-If you are adding to existing wiring in your home or an extension that has been added to your existing property then you should be ok and you can match any new sockets or switches to your existing heights/layouts.
-However if you are unsure please consult a qualified electrician for advice.
+If you are adding to the existing wiring in your home or an extension that has been added to your existing property then you should be ok and you can match any new sockets or switches to your existing heights/layouts.

 What Height for Electrical Sockets and Switches (habitable areas)